 To enable agriculture to cope with a range of complex and interlinked challenges, such as rapidly increasing globalisation, climate change and unsustainable consumption of natural resources, the development of clear futures scenarios are important in ensuring that the right questions are asked.

 Building on the conclusions of the Conference, the SCAR decided to establish a Foresight Monitoring Mechanism aiming at providing early signals and warnings about emerging and new problems at regular intervals.
-The mechanism has to be supported over time to deliver useful insight about possible changes as early as possible.
 As a first step, a “Consultancy Expert Group ”

 The CEG group finished its work in December 2008.
 They made a report